Cutlight/Cutlight-Tech-Tips/README.md

 https://play.google.com/store/apps/details?id=org.shadowice.flocke.andotp&gl=US - andOTP is TOTP(Time-based One-time Passwords)
 https://getaegis.app/ - Aegis Authenticator, both apps offer similar features to one another, just with slight variations.
+> Learning to code
+https://javascript.info/intro - Start with JS and HTML, then advance from there, this is the best tutorial for JS known to mankind.

 > Physical